Super-Tonks-Girardeau Quench in the Extended Bose-Hubbard Model: Model and phase diagram

 In all cases, we assume that the system is well described by the following Hamiltonian, generally known as the extended Bose-Hubbard Hamiltonian

-where $\hb{j}$ ($\hbd{j}$) represents a bosonic annihilation (creation) operator at site $j$, $\hat{n}_j=\hbd{j}\hb{j}$, $N_h=\floor{N_s/2}$, $N_s$ is a number of lattice sites, $J$ is the tunneling coefficient between the neighboring lattice sites ($J>0$), $U$ characterizes the strength of on-site interactions while $V$ stands for the strength of non-local interactions.
-To mark the sign of $U$ in the Hamiltonian \eqref{eq:EBH} --- the strong short-range repulsion ($U \gg J$) or the strong short-range attraction ($U \ll -J$), we introduce $H^+$ and $H^-$, respectively.
-Namely, the Hamiltonians $H^-$ and $H^+$ have always the same values of the tunneling and non-local interaction parameters $J$ and $V$, but the short-range interaction parameters $U$ have opposite signs.
+where $\hb{j}$ ($\hbd{j}$) represents a bosonic annihilation (creation) operator at site $j$, $\hat{n}_j=\hbd{j}\hb{j}$, $N_h=\floor{N_s/2}$, $N_s$ is a number of lattice sites, $J$ is the tunneling coefficient between the neighboring lattice sites ($J>0$), $U$ characterizes the strength of on-site interactions while $V$ stands for the strength of nearest-neighbor interactions.

+To mark the sign of $U$ in the Hamiltonian \eqref{eq:EBH} --- the strong on-site repulsion ($U \gg J$) or the strong on-site attraction ($U \ll -J$), we introduce $H^+$ and $H^-$, respectively.
+Namely, the Hamiltonians $H^-$ and $H^+$ have always the same values of the tunneling and nearest-neighbor interaction parameters $J$ and $V$, but the on-site interaction parameters $U$ have opposite signs.

 The eBH in the regime of strong, local interactions has a non-trivial ground state phase diagram.
-Already in the absence of non-local interactions, the ground state can be one of three different phases: bright soliton ($U<0$), superfluid ($J\gg U>0$), or a lattice equivalent of the Tonks-Girardeau gas ($U\gg J>0$)~\cite{Bloch2008}.
+Already in the absence of nearest-neighbor interactions $V=0$, the ground state can be one of three different phases: bright soliton ($U<0$), superfluid ($J\gg U>0$), or a lattice equivalent of the Tonks-Girardeau gas ($U\gg J>0$)~\cite{Bloch2008}.

-As shown in Ref.~\cite{Morera2023}, the addition of non-local interactions to the eBH with strong local interactions gives rise to new phases called the self-bound liquid and bMI.
+As shown in Ref.~\cite{Morera2023}, the addition of nearest-neighbor interactions to the eBH with strong local interactions gives rise to new phases called the self-bound liquid and the self-bound Mott insulator (bMI).
 In both phases, the ground state energy per particle is lower than the one of the ideal gas, and the corresponding density profiles are localized in position space, therefore the name ``self-bound".
 Moreover, in both phases density profile has a flat top [see Fig.~\ref{fig:abstract}(b,c)] -- similar to quantum droplets thoroughly investigated in the 1D Bose gas~\cite{Oldziejewski20,Petrov2016}.
 In the bMI phase, unlike in the liquid one, the lattice sites are either empty or occupied by one atom, practically without any fluctuations (as in the famous Mott insulator phase).